therealbstern/apcupsd/doc/manual/smartprotocol.rst

 ::

-    New Firmware revison and model ID String in NN.M.L is the format
+    New Firmware revision and model ID String in NN.M.L is the format

         where NN == UPS ID Code.
             12 == Back-UPS Pro 650